 Facing a diagnosis of Parkinson’s Disease is life-changing.
 While some symptoms of Parkinson’s can be hard to detect, others are hard to ignore.
 The unrelenting pace of this progressive disease can quickly rob you of a normal life, manifesting in the form of cognitive impairments, loss of motor control and an interrupted sleep cycle.
 PD has become a focus of adult stem cell therapy experts in recent years, for the fact that your own adipose (fat) tissue contains one of the most potent and accessible sources of powerful adult stem cells in your body.

-At Okyanos, stem cell therapy for Parkinson’s Disease capitalizes on the healing potential of your own pure adipose stem cells, offering maximal benefit and the chance at a more normal life.
+At Okyanos, stem cell therapy for Parkinson’s Disease capitalizes on the healing potential of your own pure adipose stem cells, offering maximal potential benefit and the chance at a more normal life.

 What is Parkinson’s Disease?

 There is a category of diseases related to degeneration of brain tissue which are collectively referred to as neurodegenerative diseases.
 The exact cause of these diseases is not entirely known, although environmental triggers, genetic factors and the presence of abnormal protein deposits known as Lewy Bodies are known to play an important role in upsetting regular brain function.

 Parkinson’s Disease (PD) manifests when the dopamine-producing nerve cells in the brain are damaged and thus produce less and less of this important chemical.
 Dopamine is much like a “messenger,” responsible for transmitting signals in the brain for normal motor control.
 Without sufficient dopamine, you are unable to execute routine, coordinated movements or control your own motions—hence the resultant tremors, slowness of movement, rigidity of muscles and general instability which progressively worsen over time.

 The Healing Power of Your Body’s Own Biology